 Remember that this exhausting hustle won’t last forever, and your whole life won’t look like this.
 But if you can burn your candle at both ends for just a few more months, you’ll have a reason to be proud when this is over.

 Working full-time and going to school isn’t some frivolous venture.
 You are working extremely hard.
 So it’s important to spend time practicing self care.
 Give yourself a foot rub after a long day.
 When you have a free night, go out and party with your friends to let off some steam (you’re in college, after all).
 Splurge on a special treat for yourself every once and awhile.
 Do whatever it takes to be kind to yourself in the midst of all of this stress.

-If you're putting in eight hours of work each day, plus four hours of class, plus three hours of study (plus at least one hour to shower and eat), that's 16 hours total.
+If you’re putting in eight hours of work each day, plus four hours of class, plus three hours of study (plus at least one hour to shower and eat), that’s 16 hours total.
 This leaves only eight left for sleep.
 If you can bring in your paycheck and keep your grades up while maintaining this pace, great.
-But if your grades start to slip, it's time for a change.
-There's little value in paying for time spent in class while you're half asleep.
+But if your grades start to slip, it’s time for a change.
+There’s little value in paying for time spent in class while you’re half asleep.
 If you have to let something go, scale back on the job first.
-Use your judgement, and get ready to make some difficult adult decisions.
+Use your judgement, and get ready to make some difficult adult decisions, but bear in mind that unhealthy work-life balance can have a harmful effect on your mental health.
+A survey reveals that working over 55 hours a week was associated with a 35% increased risk of a stroke and a 17% increased risk of ischemic heart disease.
 Check out the resources at your school to get some advice on this situation.

 Finish your college years with your sanity and budget intact, and when you’re ready to face the world, explore the job search tools available at MyPerfectResume.